takuma929/ColorANDGlossConstancy/README.md

 **Files**

+There are 4 main codes to generate figures:
+"main.m" to run other three codes "CGC_figParameters.m" to define parameters for figure generation (e.g. fontsize, fontname) "CGC_fig_Exp1.m" to generate figures in expeirment 1 "CGC_fig_Exp2.m" to generate figures in expeirment 2

-The folder named data stores image data (imgs folder) and raw experimental data (rawdata folder).
+The "data" folder stores image data (imgs folder) and raw experimental data (rawdata folder).
 There are also imgStats_exp1.mat and imgStats_exp2.mat which store pre-computed image statiscs for images used in experiments 1 and 2.

 **Raw data**